GaryLouisStewart/Python/README.md

-# aws-python
+# My Journey Learning python 3
-Python for AWS
+# Includes all things python 3 based, tools I have used beforehand for AWS and projects I have worked on.